 Helena Bonham Carter Awards

-Born on May 26, 1966 in Golders Green, London, England
+Born on May 26th, 1966

 After 19 years as a prisoner, Jean Valjean (Hugh Jackman) is freed by Javert (Russell Crowe), the officer in charge of the prison workforce.
 Valjean promptly breaks parole but later uses money from stolen silver to reinvent himself as a mayor and factory owner.
 Javert vows to bring Valjean back to prison.
 Eight years later, Valjean becomes the guardian of a child named Cosette after her mother's (Anne Hathaway) death, but Javert's relentless pursuit means that peace will be a long time coming.

 England's Prince Albert (Colin Firth) must ascend the throne as King George VI, but he has a speech impediment.
 Knowing that the country needs her husband to be able to communicate effectively, Elizabeth (Helena Bonham Carter) hires Lionel Logue (Geoffrey Rush), an Australian actor and speech therapist, to help him overcome his stammer.
 An extraordinary friendship develops between the two men, as Logue uses unconventional means to teach the monarch how to speak with confidence.

 Evil Judge Turpin (Alan Rickman) lusts for the beautiful wife of a London barber (Johnny Depp) and transports him to Australia for a crime he did not commit.
 Returning after 15 years and calling himself Sweeney Todd, the now-mad man vows revenge, applying his razor to unlucky customers and shuttling the bodies down to Mrs. Lovett (Helena Bonham Carter), who uses them in her meat-pie shop.
 Though many fall to his blade, he will not be satisfied until he slits Turpin's throat.